 Carnivorous Birds in the Backyard

-Many backyard birders dislike visiting carnivores, but attracting backyard hawks is a great test of bird-friendly landscaping and can help manage a wide range of other backyard wildlife, including mice, lizards, snakes and snails.
-Minimizing insecticide use in the yard will also maximize prey for insectivorous birds, and thrushes, warblers and other insect-loving backyard birds can be great natural pest control.
+Many backyard birders dislike visiting carnivores, but attracting backyard hawks is an excellent test of bird-friendly landscaping and can help manage a wide range of other backyard wildlife, including mice, lizards, snakes, and snails.
+Minimizing insecticide use in the yard will also maximize prey for insectivorous birds; thrushes, warblers, and other insect-loving backyard birds can be great natural pest control.
 For birders who prefer not to provide a feathered feast for airborne carnivores, it is also easy to take steps to protect backyard birds from hawks and other birds of prey.